Differentiable Sparsification for Deep Neural Networks: Application and Experiment

-The performance of the baseline models is shown in Table~\ref{tab:gcn_baseline}.
-We ran each experiment five times and selected the median among the five lowest validation errors.
-For the first and second baselines, the road connectivity information is provided, and the number of non-zero elements of the adjacent matrices is $878$.
-Note that the value of the learned relationship for Baselines I and II is constant, but it is shown for reference.
-The road connectivity information is not given for the third baseline, and the number of non-zero elements of the adjacent matrix is $28,900 (= 170 \times 170)$.
-The performance of the proposed model is shown in Table~\ref{tab:gcn_proposed}.
-The experiment using Baseline III shows that the GCN found a nonlinear mapping between input and target values simply by reducing the prediction loss without learning the semantic relationships between nodes, but the proposed approach learns the relationships between nodes.
-We further compared the proposed method with the proximal gradient method.
-The experimental results are shown in the supplementary material.
+The experimental results are presented in Table~\ref{tab:gcn}.
+Each experiment was conducted five times, and the median among the five lowest validation errors was selected for analysis.
+In Baseline I, road connectivity information is provided, and the number of non-zero elements in the adjacency matrices is $878$.
+For Baseline II, road connectivity information is not given, resulting in $28,900 (= 170 \times 170)$ non-zero elements.
+Baseline II learned a mapping between input and target values by solely reducing the prediction loss and failed to learn the relationships between nodes.
+In contrast, the proposed model learned sparse relationships between nodes.